peteroupc/html3dutil/doc/H3DU.MeshBuffer.md

 and set index 0.
 If there is no such attribute, or no vertices are defined in this buffer, returns the array [Inf, Inf, Inf, -Inf, -Inf, -Inf].
 (Type: Array.&lt;Number>)

+ <a name='H3DU.MeshBuffer_H3DU.MeshBuffer_getPositions'></a>
+### H3DU.MeshBuffer#getPositions()

+Gets an array of vertex positions held by this mesh buffer, arranged by primitive

+#### Return Value

+An array of primitives,
+each of which holds the vertices that make up that primitive.
+If this mesh holds triangles, each primitive will contain three vertices; if lines, two; and if points, one.
+Each vertex is a 3-element array containing that vertex's X, Y, and Z coordinates, in that order.
+(Type: Array.&lt;Array.&lt;Number>>)

  <a name='H3DU.MeshBuffer_H3DU.MeshBuffer_primitiveCount'></a>
 ### H3DU.MeshBuffer#primitiveCount()